sunandan-das/readme/README.md

 ---

 ## 🧠 Design Decisions
+* **CI Pipeline Design: I structured the CI pipeline to be a gatekeeper.
+It restores dependencies, runs tests, builds the solution, and publishes a deployable artifact — all within a single pipeline.
+I made sure it's triggered only when needed (on PRs and merges to main) to keep builds efficient and relevant.
+The CI pipeline ensures that every change is validated before being considered safe for deployment.

+* **CD Pipeline Design: The CD pipeline is intentionally minimal and reliable.
+It simply pulls the artifact that passed CI and pushes it to Azure App Service.
+This separation avoids duplication and makes the deployment process predictable and simple.

 * **Azure App Service (Linux, .NET 8)**: I chose Azure App Service for its developer-friendly platform-as-a-service model, which means i dont have to take care of the infrastructure and lets me focus purely on pipelines.
 Combined with native scaling and logging, it gives me a good platform to deploy the web app.